Noto: History

-In 866, the Muslims conquered the city and named it Nawṭis, elevating it to the capital of one of Sicily’s three districts, the Val di Noto.
-It remained an important Islamic stronghold until 1091, when it became the last city in Sicily to fall to the Christians.
+In 866, the Muslims conquered the city.
+In 1091, after the Norman conquest of the island, which began in 1061 with the landing of Robert Guiscard and Roger I of Hauteville, Noto, the last Arab stronghold in Sicily, fell definitively under Norman rule, thus marking the end of Muslim rule in Sicily.
+The city was enfeoffed by the Great Count Roger to his son Jordan of Hauteville, who began construction of the castle and Christian churches.
+During the reign of Emperor Frederick II, the Cistercian monastery of Santa Maria dell'Arco was built in Noto, governed by Lord Isinbardo Morengia.
 Jordan of Hauteville, the eldest son of the first Norman Count of Sicily, was made lord of Noto.
 Under Norman rule, it later flourished as a wealthy and influential city.

 In the 16th and 17th centuries, the city was home to several notable intellectual figures, including Giovanni Aurispa, jurists Andrea Barbazio and Antonio Corsetto, architect Matteo Carnelivari, and composer Mario Capuana.
 In 1503 King Ferdinand III granted it the title of civitas ingeniosa ("Ingenious City").
 In the following centuries, the city expanded, growing beyond its medieval limits, and new buildings, churches, and convents were built.

 The medieval town of Noto was virtually razed by the 1693 Sicilian earthquake.
 Over half the population is said to have died in the quake.
 It was decided to rebuild the town at the present site, on the left bank of the River Asinaro, closer to the Ionian shore.
 These circumstances have given Noto a unique architectural homogeneity, since the core of the town was built over the decades after the calamity in a typical and highly preserved example of Sicilian baroque.
 The layout followed a grid system by Giovanni Battista Landolina and utilized the sloping hillside for scenographic effects.
 The architects Rosario Gagliardi, Francesco Sortino, and others participated in designing multiple structures.
 The town was dubbed the "Stone Garden" by Cesare Brandi and is listed among UNESCO's World Heritage Sites.
 Many of the newer structures are built of a soft tufa stone, which assumes a honey tonality under sunlight.
 Parts of the cathedral unexpectedly collapsed in 1996.

 The city, which lost its provincial capital status in 1817, rebelled against the House of Bourbon on 16 May 1860, leaving its gates open to Giuseppe Garibaldi and his expedition.
 On 21 October, a plebiscite sealed the annexation of Noto to Piedmont.

 In 1844, Noto was named a diocese, but in 1866 it suffered the abolition of the religious guilds, which had been deeply linked to the city's structures and buildings.

 Noto was freed from the fascist dictatorship of Benito Mussolini in July 1943 by British troops under General Bernard Montgomery as part of the opening phase of Operation Husky, the allied mission to liberate Sicily.
 The Notinesi people voted in favour of the monarchy in the referendum of 1946.

 Scenes from the 2015 film By the Sea (starring Brad Pitt and Angelina Jolie) were filmed in Noto.